 metaphysical assumptions without scientific basis, except in so far

 as our philosophy of science presupposes them.
-Hearsay and
+Hearsay, experience and

 rhetoric will convince us of other minds - a complex tangle of

 states leading to complex behaviour patterns - but consciousness is

 certainly singularly solely one's own, is it not?